 - Audiomode = 0 – play sounds from RDP session on local computer

-After that, microphone redirecting will become available both in RDP sessions and in RemoteApps.
+After that, the redirected microphone device will become available both in RDP sessions and in RemoteApps.
 Don’t forget to select this Remote Audio microphone as the main audio source in your applications on the RDP host.

 Under “Remote audio recording” > Need an option to”Record from remote computer”